esphome/esphome-docs/guides/faq.rst

 -  **If you're having WiFi problems**: See :ref:`wifi-problems`.
 -  Enable verbose logs in the logger: section.
 -  **Still an error?** Please file a bug report over in the `ESPHome issue tracker <https://github.com/esphome/issues>`__.
-   I will take a look at it as soon as I can.
+   We will take a look at it as soon as we can.
 Thanks!

 .. _faq-bug_report:

 How to submit an issue report
 -----------------------------

 First of all, thank you very much to everybody submitting issue reports!
-While I try to test ESPHome/yaml as much as I can using my own hardware, I don't own every single device type and mostly only do tests with my own home automation system.
+While we try to test ESPHome/yaml as much as we can using our own hardware, we don't own every single device type and mostly only do tests with our own home automation systems.
 When doing some changes in the core, it can quickly happen that something somewhere breaks.
-Issue reports are a great way for me to track and (hopefully) fix issues, so thank you!
+Issue reports are a great way for us to track and (hopefully) fix issues, so thank you!

-For me to fix the issue quickly, there are some things that would be really helpful:
+For us to fix the issue quickly, there are some things that would be really helpful:

 1.  **Just writing "X doesn't work" or "X gives bug" is not helpful!!!** Seriously, how do you expect help given just that information?